prabhuignoto/react-chrono-docs/docs/features/nested-timelines.md

 ## Height Adjustments

-With the nestedCardHeight prop, you can adjust the height of the nested card.
+With the `nestedCardHeight` prop, you can adjust the height of the nested card.
 This allows you to control the amount of space that the nested timeline takes up within the parent timeline.

 ## Derived Attributes

-Other attributes, such as mediaHeight and contentDetailsHeight, are derived from the parent timeline.
+Other attributes, such as `mediaHeight` and `contentDetailsHeight`, are derived from the parent timeline.
 This makes it easy to create a nested timeline that looks and feels like part of the parent timeline.

-It is a powerful and flexible feature that allows you to create complex timelines with ease.
+Nesting is a powerful and flexible feature that allows you to create complex timelines with ease.
 Whether you're displaying data for a project, organizing events, or tracking progress.